This post aims to describe the ethnicity data available in the IDI and improve understanding about the challenges of using it.

 Our aims here are to:

-• describe the ethnicity information currently available in the IDI
+• describe the ethnicity information currently available in the IDI, and

-• discuss some of the challenges in using ethnicity data in the IDI and make some suggestions for improvement.
+• discuss some of the challenges in using ethnicity data in the IDI.

 How is ethnicity measured in New Zealand?

-Statistics NZ have produced a statistical standard for ethnicity that specifies how ethnicity information should be collected and aggregated.
-It was developed to ensure that ethnicity is collected consistently across all survey and administrative data collections within the official statistical system.
+Statistics NZ publish a statistical standard for ethnicity that specifies how ethnicity information should be collected and aggregated.
+It was developed to ensure that ethnicity is collected consistently across all survey and administrative data collections within the official statistics system.
 The standard specifies a range of guidelines for collecting ethnicity, including:

-• individuals should have the opportunity to specify multiple ethnicities (there should be space for at least three, but preferably six)
+• individuals should have the opportunity to specify multiple ethnicities (there should be space for at least three, but preferably six), and

 (For the full standard, see Statistical Standard for Ethnicity)